SCAN Health Plan Endorses Legislation Aimed at Keeping Older Americans at Home, Rather Than in Nursing Homes, to Receive Care

 "Sen. Cardin was right on the mark when he said that this community-based approach gives seniors the support and dignity they deserve and is a commonsense alternative to costly institutionalization," said Wing.
 "That is why we joined with the coalition in strongly advocating for this measure and why we urge others to show their support for what Sen. Grassley rightly calls a bridge for those who need care but otherwise would have to go to a nursing home to get it."

 The bill will be assigned to the Finance Committee, with jurisdiction over Medicare and Medicaid, where Grassley and Cardin are members.
 Grassley is former chairman.
-SCAN Health Plan is one of the nation’s largest not-for-profit Medicare Advantage plans currently serving nearly 170,000 members in California and Arizona.
-For more information on SCAN visit scanhealthplan.com or facebook.com/scanhealthplan.
+SCAN Health Plan is one of the nation’s largest not-for-profit MAPD plans currently serving 170,000 members in California.
+Further information may be obtained at www.scanhealthplan.com or on Facebook at www.facebook.com/scanhealthplan.

 Y0057_SCAN_9072_2015 IA 03202015